 It’s extremely difficult losing a loved one.
 Aside from my daddy, I also lost my second mom (Rachie’s mom) to a rare form of back cancer a little over two years ago.
 Honoring your loved one through action keeps you going.
 Whether it’s opening a for-purpose organization of something they loved doing when they were alive, a scholarship in their name or just living out your dream, honor your loved one through action.
 As soon as I stepped off the plane from Florida, I went straight to an honor society event.
 People asked me what I was doing there.
 For me, I couldn’t see myself at home alone with my thoughts.
 I think that would’ve killed me had I done that.
 I just kept going to work, school, attending events and volunteering.
 Anything to keep my mind off of what had just happened.

 Just remember that you’re not on this journey alone.
-Give yourself to feel and express your emotions, talk to someone, lean on your support system and honor your loved one(s) by taking action to keep their memory alive.
+Give yourself grace and time to feel and express your emotions, talk to someone, lean on your support system, and honor your loved one(s) by taking action to keep their memory alive.

 Tell me, if you’ve lost a loved one, how did you cope with their passing?

 If you’ve lost someone, I hope this helps you.
 Also, if you know someone who has lost someone (it doesn’t matter how long ago), please share this post with them.
 I wish you all a wonderful weekend!